Who We Are

 Team DPS is made up of more than 15,000 educators who work directly or indirectly with our schools to educate our students and prepare them for college and career.
-Led by our superintendent, Tom Boasberg, and our Senior Leadership Team and Board of Education, we all strive to achieve our common vision: Every Child Succeeds.
+Led by Superintendent Alex Marrero, and our District Leadership Team and Board of Education, we all strive to achieve our common vision: Every Learner Thrives.

 Here at DPS, all employees are considered educators.